zajitschek/metaanalysis/chapters/chapter2_1.md

 **RESOURCES:**
 An extensive list of alternative systematic review formulation question frameworks can be found here:  https://www.networks.nhs.uk/nhs-networks/nwas-library-and-information-service/documents/alternative-question-structures-for-different-types-of-systematic-review    )

-**Note:** you should always be able to justify your question as important, relevant and timely.
+:pushpin: You should always be able to justify your question as important, relevant and timely.
 This holds true for other research questions as well, and will affect the likelihood of a meta-analysis you propose to perform to gain support (by an academic supervisor, a grant agency, in an academic and a non-academic environment), and its impact on the target audience.
 <br>

 *******************************************************************************